 Location - Enter the location of the project.
-This should match the description used in TPMS during project development or programming.
+This should match the description used in the CFYP and TPMS during project development and programming.

 Route - Enter the name of the route on which the project is located.

 Local ID - Enter the local ID (the county's name for the structure) if there is one.